 About 8% of men and 0.5% of women have some form of color vision deficiency.
 If your website relies solely on color to convey meaning, you might be excluding a massive chunk of your audience.
-Accessible design isn't just a nice-to-have; it's a necessity.
-In this guide, we’ll cover how to design UIs that are friendly to color blind users.
+Accessible design isn't just a nice-to-have; it's a necessity that intersects deeply with color psychology.
+In this guide, we'll cover how to design UIs that are friendly to color blind users.
+Once your accessible design is ready, ensure it reaches your audience by running it through an SEO analyzer and setting up proper meta tags.

 What is Color Blindness?